ShayHill/vim9-focalpoint/README.md

 The same as above, but wraps each string argument in '%#string#' so that it can be directly inserted into a statusline string.
 See `h: statusline` for instructions on building a statusline.

 ### Putting it all together

+I've included `example_config.vim`.
+You can work from that or use the examples to see how to build your own.
+Here's an expanded description of how everything works.

 To use these functions, you will build a statusline-generating function that takes one argument, `g:statusline_winid`, that Vim generates on it's own.
 After creating this function, you will tell Vim to use it to generate your statuslines. `set statusline=%!GenerateStatusline(g:statusline_winid)`